Posts

 "Society's Child" by Janis Ian.

-OK, girls and boys, back to the 60s: A 13-year-old girl from East Orange, NJ started writing this song about interracial romance while waiting to see the school principal - one of only 6 non-African-Americans in her school.
+OK, girls and boys, back to the 60s: A 13-year-old girl from East Orange, NJ started writing this song about interracial romance while waiting to see the school principal - she was one of only 6 non-African-Americans in her school.
 She finished it the following year - titled "Baby, I've Been Thinking".
 The producer changed the song's name.
 Sponsored by Leonard Bernstein, she recorded it on Verve. #1 in 1967.
 Grammy Hall Of Fame 2001.
 Artist?
 Song?
 Answer: "Society's Child" by Janis Ian.
 Saw her in the 70s at The Academy of Music in Philly.
-One of the best concerts ever! https://www.youtube.com/watch?v=GxAKS4ZEdQI
+One of the best concerts ever!
+Leon Redbone opened for her.
+Janis Ian and Billy Preston were the two musical guests on the first Saturday Night Live episode on October 11, 1975 with George Carlin hosting.
+I was at my maternal grandmother's (Abue) home when I first heard "Society's Child" on the radio.
+Blew me away!
+I've been a fan ever since. https://www.youtube.com/watch?v=GxAKS4ZEdQI

 "Boys" by The Beatles.

-OK, boys (hint, hint!) and girls, more Fabdom: This Dixon/Farrell tune was first recorded by the Shirelles in 1960.
+OK, boys (hint, hint!) and girls, more Fabdom: This Luther Dixon/Wes Farrell R&B classic was first released by the Shirelles in 1960.
 The Beatles recorded it in one take in '63 as part of their first album, changing the lyrics as it was originally a "girl" song.
 This was Ringo's first recorded vocal lead.
 Before him, Pete Best sang lead vocals on it during their live shows.
 Ringo also sang lead when performed by Rory Storm and The Hurricanes.
 Song?
 Answer: "Boys" by The Beatles.
 I'm partial to The Beatles' version (no surprise!). https://www.youtube.com/watch?v=Qr8OuW5JJgQ https://www.youtube.com/watch?v=JnIhCCVmLEs

 "Bette Davis Eyes" by Kim Carnes.

-OK girls and boys, more 80s one-hit wonders: This 1974 Donna Weiss/Jackie DeShannon composition spent 9 weeks at #1 on Billboard's Hot 100 in '81.
-Also #1 in 31 countries.
+OK, girls and boys, more 80s one-hit wonders: This 1974 Donna Weiss/Jackie DeShannon composition spent 9 weeks at #1 on Billboard's Hot 100 in 1981.
+It speaks of a woman with a captivating, alluring and mischievous gaze (hint, hint!). #1 in 31 countries, as well.
 Song and Record of the Year Grammys in '82.
 Recorded in one take!
 Famously covered by Eddie Murphy on SNL as Buckwheat in "Buh-Weet Sings".
 Song?
 Artist?
 Answer: "Bette Davis Eyes" by Kim Carnes.
-One of the many tunes we listened to on the ol' Mustang's radio in '81 during the long drive from Philly to Fort Dodge. https://www.youtube.com/watch?v=EPOIS5taqA8 https://www.youtube.com/watch?v=fARA9UM8YB4
+One of the many tunes we listened to on the ol' Mustang's radio in '81 during the long-a** drive from Philly to Fort Dodge. https://www.youtube.com/watch?v=EPOIS5taqA8 https://www.youtube.com/watch?v=fARA9UM8YB4

 "Baby, It's You".